andre-janino/JumboStoreLocator/README.md

 - On the _`user-service`_ project folder, execute _`java -jar user-service`_.
 - On the _`store-service`_ project folder, execute _`java -jar store-service`_.

-Having it all up and running, you can get the [UI running](#manual) by typing http://localhost:8081 on your favorite browser.
+Having it all up and running, you can [run and test](#manual) the application by typing http://localhost:8081 on your favorite browser.

 TODO: double-check run instructions when project is done.